tid-kijyun/Kanna/README.md

   [libxmlParserOption.swift](Source/libxml/libxmlParserOption.swift)
 1. Copy folder to your project:
   [Modules](Modules)
+1. In the project settings add `$(SRCROOT)/YOUR_PROJECT/Modules` to the "Swift Compiler - Search Paths > Import Paths" field

 *Note: For manually, this library don't need import and namespace in your code.*